-Mileage for traveling between the place of lodging and the place of entertainment, visiting friends/family, sightseeing, or shopping is not reimbursable.
+Mileage for traveling between the place of lodging and the place of entertainment, visiting friends/family, sightseeing, or shopping is not reimbursable (including selecting a restaurant far from lodging without business reason for the selection).

 Mileage will be calculated to and from the traveler's headquarters to the business destination or from an alternate location such as residence, if applicable (such as traveling to the airport on a weekend).